Rutgers logo

 In addition to these specific requirements, fellows will be expected to participate in a selection of professional and career development cohort activities offered through the Office of Postdoctoral Advancement and other units or programs on time management skills, writing for grants and/or publication, teaching, faculty job preparation, mentoring skills, leadership skills, communication skills, networking, advocacy, teaching statements, and diversity statements.
 Fellows will be notified of all scheduled professional development sessions.
 A certificate of completion in professional development will be granted to fellows that dedicate 10 hours or more per academic year to these programs.

-1:1 Advising sessions with the OPA Director are available by appointment for fellows who need more individualized guidance to navigate their postdoctoral training, as are 1:1 coaching sessions for fellows looking for a safe space to self-explore, reflect, clarify goals and next steps, and foster professional growth in an individualized way.
+Fellows can schedule 1:1 Advising Sessions with the OPA Director for personalized guidance on navigating Rutgers, discussing their experiences, and maximizing their postdoctoral journey.
+Additionally, 1:1 Coaching Sessions are available for fellows seeking a safe space to self-explore, reflect, clarify goals and next steps, and foster professional growth in an individualized way.

 Please note that the activities and events mentioned in this document are meant to complement the field or discipline-specific professional skills training and activities offered by the hosting department and school.